About Gastrointestinal Endoscopy

 Gastrointestinal endoscopic procedures allow the gastroenterologist to visually inspect the upper gastrointestinal tract (esophagus, stomach and duodenum) and the lower bowel (colon and rectum) through an endoscope, a thin, flexible device with a lighted end and a powerful lens system.
 Endoscopy has been a major advance in the treatment of gastrointestinal diseases.
 For example, the use of endoscopes allows the detection of ulcers, cancers, polyps and sites of internal bleeding.
 Through endoscopy, tissue samples (biopsies) may be obtained, areas of blockage can be opened and active bleeding can be stopped.
 Polyps in the colon can be removed, which has been shown to prevent colon cancer.

 About the American Society for Gastrointestinal Endoscopy

 Since its founding in 1941, the American Society for Gastrointestinal Endoscopy (ASGE) has been dedicated to advancing patient care and digestive health by promoting excellence and innovation in gastrointestinal endoscopy.
-ASGE, with more than 14,000 members worldwide, promotes the highest standards for endoscopic training and practice, fosters endoscopic research, recognizes distinguished contributions to endoscopy, and is the foremost resource for endoscopic education.
+ASGE, with almost 15,000 members worldwide, promotes the highest standards for endoscopic training and practice, fosters endoscopic research, recognizes distinguished contributions to endoscopy, and is the foremost resource for endoscopic education.
 Visit Asge.org and ValueOfColonoscopy.org for more information and to find a qualified doctor in your area.